Mandi (Mandaeism): Outside Iraq and Iran

-On 15 September 2018, the Beth Manda Yardna was consecrated in Dalby, Skåne County, Sweden.
+On 15 September 2018, Beth Manda Yardna was consecrated in Dalby, Skåne County, Sweden.
+It contains an indoor baptismal pool, since Sweden's rivers cannot be used for baptismal rituals during the winter.

-In Australia, the Sabian Mandaean Association of Australia purchased land by the banks of the Nepean River at Wallacia, New South Wales in order to build a mandi.
+In Australia, the Sabian Mandaean Association in Australia purchased land by the banks of the Nepean River at Wallacia, New South Wales in order to build a mandi called Mandi Wallacia.
 The current mandi in Liverpool, Sydney is Ganzibra Dakhil Mandi, named after Ganzibra Dakhil Edan.
-Another mandi exists in Prestons, New South Wales named Mandi Yehya Youhanna.
+Another mandi exists in Prestons, New South Wales, named Mandi Yehya Youhanna.

-There is a mandi in Detroit, Michigan, USA that is run by the local Mandaean community.
+There is a mandi in Warren, Michigan, United States that is run by the local Mandaean community.
+In the United States, there are also mandis in San Antonio, Texas, Amarillo, Texas, and Worcester, Massachusetts.

 In Nieuwegein, Utrecht, Netherlands, there is a mandi called Vereniging Mandi van de Mandeeërs Gemeenschap in Nederland (Mandi Association of the Mandaean Community in the Netherlands).